SignatureTensors.jl: A Package for Signature Tensors in Julia: Path signatures

 An important inverse problem is the task of recovering a path from its signature.
 Recall from \cite{bib:AFS2019} that the image of the signature under piecewise linear paths with $m$ segments is a semi-algebraic set in $T_{d,k}$.
 From \cite{bib:PSS2019} we reduce the question whether an element $S$ is the signature of a piecewise linear path with $m$ segments to a polynomial system in $md$ variables with $(d^{k+1}-1)/(d-1)$ equations, each of degree $k$ or lower.
 For further details, we refer to \cite[Section 6]{amendola2025learning} with a notation closest to ours.
 Note that we learn with respect to the truncated sequence of signature tensors.
 With \cite[Corollary 6.2]{bib:AFS2019} we obtain this sequence from its highest projection; see also \cite[Remark 3.5]{amendola2026signaturevarietiessplines} for details.
-We demonstrate learning within our package.

-This example shows that there are four (potentially complex) solutions corresponding to piecewise linear paths in $\R^2$ with four segments and the same signature as $S$.
+In the following, we demonstrate learning within our package.
+This example shows that there are four (potentially complex) solutions corresponding to piecewise linear paths with four segments and the same signature as $S$.

 If the dimension of the resulting vanishing ideal is zero, and its degree one, then we have a unique path recovery.
 This has recently been formalized by the notion of \emph{path recovery degree}; see \cite[Definition 6.1]{amendola2026signaturevarietiessplines}.
-In this situation, the command \mintinline{julia}{recover} produces the coefficients of the piecewise linear path.
-The optional argument \mintinline{julia}{core} allows other core tensors, e.g., for polynomials \cite{bib:PSS2019} or splines \cite{amendola2026signaturevarietiessplines}.
-If $A\in\GL_d$ and $k=3$ then $S=A*C$ is uniquely solvable by \cite[Theorem 6.2]{bib:PSS2019}.
-With the option \mintinline{julia}{algorithm=:Sch25} we support the learning algorithm from \cite{schmitz2025efficientalgorithmtensorlearning}.
-This algorithm relies on generalized normal forms and stabilizers of the congruence group action.
-It scales well in $d$, requiring $\mathcal{O}(d^4)$ elementary operations in expectation.
+Then, the command \mintinline{julia}{recover} produces the coefficients of the piecewise linear path.
+The optional argument \mintinline{julia}{core} allows other core tensors.
+If $k=3$ and the coefficient matrix is invertible, then the solution is unique by \cite[Theorem 6.2]{bib:PSS2019}.
+With the option \mintinline{julia}{algorithm=:Sch25} we support the algorithm from \cite{schmitz2025efficientalgorithmtensorlearning} which requires $\mathcal{O}(d^4)$ elementary operations in expectation.